ministryofjustice/hmpps-prisoner-to-nomis-update/README.md

 For purging queues the queue name can be found in the [health check](https://prisoner-to-nomis-update.hmpps.service.justice.gov.uk/health) and the required role is the default `ROLE_QUEUE_ADMIN`.

+### Preprod Refresh Problems

+#### Activities

+As NOMIS, DPS Activities and our synchronisation mappings are all refreshed from preprod at slightly different times, after a preprod refresh the activities synchronisation can start failing with strange errors.
+The most common is conflicts for IDs that exist in the mapping table but not in NOMIS / DPS.

+After the preprod refresh in order to make preprod usable for new test data (i.e. created in DPS) we need to do the following:

+On the NOMIS preprod database find:
+* `select max(crs_acty_id) from oms_owner.course_activities;`
+* `select max(crs_sch_id) from oms_owner.course_schedules;`

+On the DPS Activities preprod database find:
+* `select max(activity_schedule_id) from activity_schedules;`
+* `select max(scheduled_instance_id) from scheduled_instances;`

+Then we delete any conflicting mappings from the mappings preprod database:
+* `delete from activity_mapping where nomis_course_activity_id > <max(crs_acty_id)>;`
+* `delete from activity_mapping where activity_schedule_id > <max(activity_schedule_id>;`
+* `delete from activity_schedule_mapping where nomis_course_schedule_id > <max(crs_sch_id)>;`
+* `delete from activity_schedule_mapping where scheduled_instance_id > <max(scheduled_instance_id)>;`

+There may still be some discrepancies between NOMIS and DPS, e.g. a new schedule or allocation could have been created in DPS between the NOMIS and DPS refreshes.
+These can probably be fixed by calling the manual sync endpoints, but it's messy - see advise on the [reconciliation report](activities-reconciliation-report-alerts-allocations-and-attendances) if you really want to try this.
+It's probably better to advise people to create new test data in DPS, which will be possible now that the bad mappings have been deleted.

+TODO: we normally need to purge the DLQ after a preprod refresh because of bad data - next time do the above first and see if that's enough to avoid the need to purge the DLQ.

 ### Duplicate handling

 There are various scenarios where a duplicate event may be received: